Home Collections intro Lists Maps Sets Sorting Hashing Advanced

 In this section, I want to go beyond the standard Java collections framework for some fairly specialised uses.
 In most cases, the standard collections will serve you extremely well.
 In particular, HashMap is a very versatile class, and its Java 5 brother ConcurrentHashMap provides an easy-to-use, high-concurrency data structure that suits many uses.

-• we can implement a much more compact hash set if we are prepared to accept a trade-off between accuracy and memory storage.
+• we can implement a much more compact hash set as only the hash codes need to be stored and not the objects themselves;

 To understand how these works, it's first worth understanding a few brief statistics about hash codes.